Shah Rukh: Cultural influence

-Shah Rukh's wife, Gawhar Shad, funded the construction of two mosques and theological colleges in Mashhad and Herat.
-The Gawhar Shad Mosque was finished in 1418.
-The mixed ethnic origins of the ruling dynasty led to a distinctive character in its cultural outlook, which was a combination of Persian civilization and art, with borrowings from China, and literature written in Persian as well as Chagatay and Arabic.
+Shah Rukh's wife, Gawhar Shad, funded the construction of two mosques, the Gawhar Shad Mosque in Mashhad and the Gawhar Shad Mosque in Herat.
+The two mosques were completed circa 1430.
+In Herat, she also built the Gawhar Shad Mausoleum where numerous Timurids were to be buried, and the theological college of the Gawhar Shad Madrasa.

+The cultural outlook of the Timurids was characterized by a combination of Persian civilization and art, with borrowings from China, and literature written in Persian as well as Chagatay and Arabic.

 Shah Rukh commissioned the production of a number of historical and geographic works by Hafiz-i Abru.
 Among them is Tāriḵ-e Šāhroḵ(i), the history of Shah Rukh's reign through 1413-14 (816 AH).
 It was later incorporated by its author into larger "universal history" compilations, Majmuʿa-ye Ḥāfeẓ-e Abru (a universal history work) and Majmaʿ al-tawāriḵ [al-solṭāni(ya)] (section Zobdat al-tawāriḵ-e Bāysonḡori).

 Foreign relations

 During Shah Rukh's reign, relations between the Timurid state and Ming China, under the rule of the Yongle Emperor and his descendants, were normalised.
 This was contrasted by the preceding era of Timur and the Hongwu Emperor (the first emperor of Ming China) who almost started a war with each other (which was only averted by the death of Timur).
 Chinese embassies, led by Chen Cheng, visited Samarqand and Herat several times in 1414–1420, while a large embassy sent by Shah Rukh (and immortalized by its diarist, Ghiyāth-ud-dīn Naqqāsh) travelled to Beijing in 1419–22 and were hosted with lavish banquets and the exchange of gifts.
 Shah Rukh sent two letters in Arabic & Persian to the Yongle emperor inviting him to Islam & praising the virtues of Islamic Law (as opposed to the Yasa).
 The letters were also meant to assert Shah Rukh's independence & to clarify that the Timurids were not the vassals of the Ming dynasty.

 Through his promotion of commercial and political relations with neighbouring kingdoms, Shah Rukh also maintained contact with several other contemporary rulers.
 Monarchs of the Aq Qoyunlu, India, Hurmuz and (in the early part of his reign) the Ottoman Empire made homage to him.
 Successive Sultans of Delhi, starting with Khizr Khan, exchanged embassies with the Timurid court and swore their loyalty to the emperor, while the Sultan of Bengal, Shamsuddin Ahmad Shah, had sought his military support.
 Relations with the Mamluks of Egypt, however, were increasingly tense due to Shah Rukh's attempts to assert dominance.
 They eventually normalised on the ascension of Sultan Jaqmaq, under whom the two rulers were amicable, but equal.